kamuridesu/MuriFuck/README.md

 # MuriFuck

-A simple Brainfuck interpreter written in Python, Julia, Rust.
+A simple Brainfuck interpreter written in Python, Julia, Rust and Golang.

 The tape has 30 cells and each cell can hold an unsigned int from 0 to 255.